Graduate Certificate in Bushfire Planning and Management

 There is a strong demand to increase the number of fire-qualified professionals and to equip existing professionals with world-best practice skills in planning, design and managing fire risk in semi-urban and rural environments.
 You are provided with the opportunity to participate in case studies of best practice and to develop professional networks in the fire risk management arena.

-Students completing the Bushfire Planning Stream of the program will be eligible to apply for accreditation under the Bushfire Planning and Design (BPAD) scheme administered by FPA Australia (Fire Protection Authority Australia).
+If you complete the Bushfire Planning Stream of the program, you'll be eligible to apply for accreditation under the Bushfire Planning and Design (BPAD) scheme administered by the Fire Protection Association Australia.